How Much Are Silver Dollars Worth? - Eisenhower Dollar Value January 07 2016

 Circulated Condition means a coin with signs of wear or marks, from being circulated/used by the general public.

-Uncirculated Condition means a coin with no signs of wear and bright luster.
+Uncirculated Condition means a coin with bright original mint luster and no signs of wear.

 As you can see, most Eisenhower dollars are readily available and are worth little more than face value.
 However, there are a few more valuable coins that are well worth keeping an eye out for.

-While all Ikes intended for general circulation were struck in copper-nickel, the U.S. Mint also struck a number of S-mintmark (produced at the San Francisco mint) coins for collectors in 40% silver (each containing 1/3rd ounce pure silver).
-Not all S-mint Ikes are silver.
+While all Ikes intended for general circulation were struck in copper-nickel, the U.S. Mint also struck a number of S-mintmark coins (produced at the San Francisco mint) for collectors in 40% silver (each containing 1/3rd ounce pure silver).
+Not all S-mint Ikes are silver though, as the 1977-S and 1978-S Eisenhower dollars were both produced in copper-nickel.

 The silver coins can be identified by their lighter color (see copper-nickel vs silver).
-A simple way to determine whether your Ike is silver or copper-nickel is the tissue test, as found on the Coin Community forums.Simply place a tissue on top of your dollar coin and see whether the color that shines through is darker or lighter.
+A simple way to determine whether your Ike is silver or copper-nickel is the tissue test, as demonstrated below.Simply place a facial tissue on top of your dollar coin and see whether the color that shines through is darker or lighter.
 The coin on the left is silver-clad, whereas the darker one on the right is copper-nickel.

 Here's a picture to illustrate the difference: Type 2 is on the far left, followed by Type 1 in the middle and Type 3 on the right.

-Outside of the 1972 Type 2 and the silver Ikes, there are no real winners within the series.
+Outside of the 1972 Type 2 and the silver Ikes, there are no real rarities within the series.
 Proof coins, with mirrored surfaces, are generally only worth a small premium.

 But the lack of keydates means that a nice set of Eisenhower dollars is easily attainable no matter what your budget.